Magnetic, Kinetic, and Transition Regime: Spatially-Segregated Structure of Compressive MHD Turbulence: Introduction

 \section{Introduction}

 Turbulence is a complex process that has puzzled scientists since the age of Leonardo da Vinci, and the capability of turbulence in controlling the evolution of interstellar gas has been known for decades \citep{2004RvMP...76..125M}.
 Understanding the role of the magnetic field in compressible turbulence can be crucial for our understanding of turbulence and for interpreting astrophysical observations.
-Turbulence is a complex, multi-scale process \cite{1995tlan.book.....F} best described using scaling relations \cite{1941DoSSR..30..301K}.
-Past studies of compressible magnetohydrodynamics (MHD) turbulence have followed this tradition where describing the statistic properties of the region has become a priority \cite{2020ApJ...905...14B}.
+Turbulence is a complex, multi-scale process \citep{1995tlan.book.....F} best described using scaling relations \citep{1941DoSSR..30..301K}.
+Past studies of compressible magnetohydrodynamics (MHD) turbulence have followed this tradition where describing the statistic properties of the region has become a priority \citep{2020ApJ...905...14B}.
 Others have astrophysical applications in mind and have focused on the global quantities extracted from the simulation box \citep{2011ApJ...730...40P}.

 The alignment between vector quantities such as the magnetic field $\vec{B}$, the velocity $\vec{v}$, and the current $J$ offers insight into the behavior of the magnetized fluids.
 In astrophysical research, the alignment between $\vec{B}$ and $\vec{v}$ is assumed to be an indicator of the magnetic field's ability to affect the motion of the gas.
-The alignment between $\vec{B}$ and $\vec{v}$ in the strongly magnetized regime is a fact often taken for granted, and this picture is the foundation for understanding phenomena such as wind from disk-star systems \cite{2007prpl.conf..277P}, where the picture of \emph{beads on a wire} have been widely accepted.
+The alignment between $\vec{B}$ and $\vec{v}$ in the strongly magnetized regime is a fact often taken for granted, and this picture is the foundation for understanding phenomena such as wind from disk-star systems \citep{2007prpl.conf..277P}, where the picture of \emph{beads on a wire} have been widely accepted.
 In this picture, field lines of a magnetic field behave like rigid wires, which guide the motion of the gas.
 However, it is unclear to what extent can we trust this picture.
-On the other hand, \cite{2008PhRvL.100h5003M} have shown that the rapid alignment between $\vec{v}$ and $\vec{B}$ is the result of a rapid relaxation process, where the magnetic field does not need to dominant.
+On the other hand, alignment between $\vec{B}$ and $\vec{v}$ has been proposed by \citep{2006PhRvL..96k5002B}.
+However, the alignment is analyzed in the Fourier space, where the spatial structure and possible segregation effect can not be analyzed. \cite{2008PhRvL.100h5003M} have shown that the rapid alignment between $\vec{v}$ and $\vec{B}$ is the result of a rapid relaxation process, caused by an interplay between pressure gradient and the magnetic field when their strengths are comparable.

 The alignment between $\vec{J}$ and $\vec{B}$ is also critical.
 In magnetized fluids, an interesting phenomenon is the emergence of force-free fields, where the magnetic pressure much exceeds the plasma pressure, such that the Lorentz force must vanish to ensure a global balance.
 This force-free field is thus a direct indication of the dominance of the magnetic energy over other energetic terms.
 We note that the Lorentz for $\vec{F_l}$ is proportional to $\vec{J}\times\vec{B}$, and vanishes when $\vec{J}$ is parallel to $\vec{B}$.
 The alignment between $\vec{J}$ and $\vec{B}$ is thus a clear indication of the force-free field.